 Get The Right Size

-Measure the circumference of your ankle by placing the measuring tape at the narrowest part of your ankle, just above the ankle bone.
+- Locate the narrowest part of your ankle, just above the ankle bone (medial malleolus).

 Assessing Your Results

 It’s crucial to use the manufacturer’s sizing chart specific to the brand you’re interested in when selecting compression stockings or socks.
 Each brand may have its own sizing guidelines and variations in sizing, so relying on a universal size (e.g., medium) can lead to improper fit and ineffective compression.